Age-related sagging skin

 - As your body ages, you expect gradual changes.
 How your body ages depend partially on your genetic patterns of aging.
 But your lifestyle choices have a more powerful impact on how well your body ages.
 Some of the following changes may apply to you.
 Others may not.
 A healthy lifestyle may slow many of these normal effects of aging.

-- Skin has its power of regeneration as a part of our genetic structure.
+- The skin has its power of regeneration as a part of our genetic structure.

 - The regeneration power is maintained by the effect of the antioxidants in the skin which protects the skin from UVB, and regeneration power of the fibrocytes which produce fresh skin cells to replace old damaged ones.

-- As we get older we gradually lose this power of regeneration and we start to show the aging effect.
+- As we get older, we gradually lose this power of regeneration and start to show the aging effect.

 - Skin sagging occurs due to tissue deflation and laxity of tissue supporting system.